 To manage liquidity, these papers get traded in the debt market.
 Depending on the Liquidity requirements, demand and supply, international factors, market interest rates, currency movements, these G-sec papers are valued and traded.
 Due to trading, the yields keep on varying on daily basis.
 Just like Share prices, these G-sec rates also move up and down.

-The above graph shows the variation in “10 years G-Sec bond rates”, in last 10 years.
-This will give you an idea, how volatile your small savings interest rates can become in coming years.
+The above graph shows the variation in “10 years G-Sec bond rates”, in the last 10 years.
+This will give you an idea, how volatile your small savings interest rates can become in the coming years.

-From the above graph it is easy to gauge that Period of 2008 – 2010 has shown huge variation.
+From the above graph, it is easy to gauge that Period of 2008 – 2010 has shown huge variation.
 If the Small savings interest rates were G-sec linked in those days, then you could have seen PPF rates @ 9%+ in some quarter and also 5%+ in some.

 What should Investors do?

-Regular revision of small savings interest rates may not impact much on close ended instruments like Senior citizen savings scheme or National Savings Certificate, as once invested rates would get locked in.
+Regular revision of small savings interest rates may not impact much on close-ended instruments like Senior citizen savings scheme or National Savings Certificate, as once invested rates would get locked in.
 But for regular investments product like PPF and Sukanya, this does matter.

 With the fall in G-sec yields, PPF interest would also fall, but you can benefit out of this by allocating some portion of investments to long-term Gilt Mutual funds.
 Interest rates and bond prices are inversely related, so when interest rates fall, Bond prices rise and vice versa.